rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 - Added 2 sets of armour.
 One Steel and one Leather.
 - Added context-sensitive crosshair

-A 0.7 intro meeting was held, in which we looked at what we wanted to achieve with this version.
+A 0.7 intro meeting was held, in which the devs looked at what they wanted to achieve with this version.
 0.7 will be released August 1st.
-We came up with a definition of 0.7, and what we wanted to achieve:
+They came up with a definition of 0.7, and what they wanted to achieve:

 > As a player, I want to get quests from NPCs in settlements.
 I want to be sent
 > to kill enemies, collect objects, or complete dungeons.
 I want to be sent from